3456kayy/Bash-Scripting/README.md

 <img src="https://imgur.com/o3lvzsy.png" height="80%" width="80%"/>
 <br />
 <br />
 This Bash script simulates a slot machine by defining an array of fruits using the RANDOM function to generate random numbers that corresponds to fruits.
-INPUT: <br/>
+Input: <br/>
 <img src="https://imgur.com/jVH7nMk.png" height="80%" width="80%"/>
 <br />
 <br />
 The program initiates a slot machine spin, displays the results of the five wheels, and checks if all five fruits match.
 If they do, it declares a "Lucky Winner!" message; otherwise, it informs the user "Better luck next time!"
-OUTPUT:  <br/>
+Output:  <br/>
 <img src="https://imgur.com/J5v87MV.png" height="80%" width="80%"/>
 <br />
 <br />
 The script prompts the user for their annual salary, calculates federal tax using conditional statements based on progressive tax brackets, and performs arithmetic operations using the bc command for precise calculations.
-INPUT:  <br/>
+Input:  <br/>
 <img src="https://imgur.com/dMXLP6g.png" height="80%" width="80%"/>
 <br />
 <br />
 The program calculates federal and state taxes, retirement, and Medicare deductions based on the user's input salary.
 It then subtracts the total deductions from the annual salary to determine the user's monthly take-home pay, which is displayed to the user.
-OUTPUT:  <br/>
+Output:  <br/>
 <img src="https://imgur.com/wrocr1o.png" height="80%" width="80%"/>
 <br />